eyereasoner/eye/eyelet/slide32/README.md

-# 🏙️ Ghent Inference – Universal Quantification via Refutation in N3 Logic
+# 🏙️ Ghent Inference in Eyelet

 This example uses **Notation3 (N3)** and **negative surface logic** to encode a **universal implication** (i.e., "all cities are human communities") via **refutation**.
 The reasoning is based on deriving a contradiction from the negation of the intended conclusion.